Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Network Traffic Analysis

+We next analyze the functionality offered by services that collect user data.
 Several domains contacted by skills offer audio advertising and tracking services (rows highlighted in gray in Table \ref{table:domains_list}).
-We rely on filter lists \cite{PiHole} and manual investigations to detect advertising and tracking services.
+We rely on filter lists \cite{PiHole} and manual analysis to detect advertising and tracking services.
 Table \ref{table:domain_distribution} provides the distribution of functional and advertising domains contacted by skills.
-We note that 9.4\% of all network traffic, including 1.5\% third-party network traffic, supports advertising and tracking functionality.
+We note that 9.4\% of all network traffic, including 1.5\% third party network traffic, supports advertising and tracking functionality.
 We note that \url{device-metrics-us-2.amazon.com}, used by Amazon to collect device metrics \cite{BARCELOARMADA2022108782}, is the most prominent tracking domain.
-Most contacted third-party advertising and tracking services include Megaphone (\url{megaphone.fm}) and Podtrac (\url{podtrac.com}), both of which specialize in audio advertising and tracking services.
-We note that prominent skills, such as \textit{Genesis} \cite{genesisskill} and \textit{Men's Finest Daily Fashion Tip} \cite{mensfinestdailyfashiontip-skill} with 398 and 13 reviews, contact these third-party advertising and tracking services.
-Six of such skills do not stream music, radio, podcast, or provide a flash briefing, which potentially violates Amazon's Alexa advertising policy that restricts non-streaming skills from playing ads \cite{amazon_advertising_restrictions}.
+The most contacted third party advertising and tracking services include Megaphone (\url{megaphone.fm}) and Podtrac (\url{podtrac.com}), both of which specialize in audio advertising and tracking services.
+We note that prominent skills, such as \textit{Genesis} \cite{genesisskill} and \textit{Men's Finest Daily Fashion Tip} \cite{mens-finest-daily-fashion-tip-skill} with 398 and 13 reviews, contact third party advertising and tracking services.
+Despite Amazon's Alexa advertising policy restricting non-streaming skills from playing ads \cite{amazon_advertising_restrictions, amazon_advertising_restrictions_2}, we find that six non-streaming skills contact third party advertising and tracking services.
 Surprisingly, we note that these skills do not play any advertisements, despite including advertising services.
-It is unclear as to why non-streaming skills include advertising and tracking services and why these skills were not flagged during skill certification \cite{AlexaCertification}.
+It is unclear as to why non-streaming skills include advertising and tracking services and whether such skills should be flagged during skill certification \cite{AlexaCertification}.